Urinary Tract Infections in Men

 Cystitis.
 This is a bladder infection.
-It is often linked to a blockage from an enlarged prostate.
-You may have an urgent or frequent need to urinate, and bloody urine.
+It's often linked to a blockage from an enlarged prostate.
+You may have an urgent or frequent need to pee, and bloody urine.
 Treatment includes antibiotics and medicine to relax or shrink the prostate.
-Sometimes you will need surgery.
+Sometimes you'll need surgery.

 Urethritis.
 This is an infection of the urethra.
-You may have a discharge from the urethra or burning when you urinate.
+You may have a discharge from the urethra or a burning feeling when you pee.
 You may also have pain in the urethra or penis.
-It is treated with antibiotics.
+It's treated with antibiotics.

 Prostatitis.
 This is an inflammation or infection of the prostate.
-You may have an urgent or frequent need to urinate, fever, or burning when you urinate.
+You may have an urgent or frequent need to pee, a burning feeling when you pee, or a fever.
 Or you may have a sore prostate, or a vague feeling of pressure.
 Prostatitis is treated with a range of medicines, depending on the cause.

 Pyelonephritis.
 This is a kidney infection.
 If not treated, it can be serious and damage your kidneys.
 In severe cases you may need to stay in the hospital.
 You may have a fever and low back pain.

 Medicines to treat a UTI

 Most UTIs are treated with antibiotics.
 These kill the bacteria.
 The length of time you need to take them depends on the type of infection.
 Take antibiotics exactly as directed until all of the medicine is gone, even if you're feeling better.
 If you don't, the infection may not go away.
 It may become harder to treat.
 For some types of UTIs, you may be given other medicine to help treat your symptoms.